This is part 4 of the codetect series:

 3. Measure tokens-to-answer, not search quality

 Traditional IR metrics (precision, recall, MRR) don't capture agent workflows.
-An 85% precision search that requires 3 follow-up queries is worse than a 60% precision search that over-fetches context.
+A precise search that requires 3 follow-up queries is worse than a sloppy search that over-fetches context in one shot.

 4. Simplicity scales better than sophistication